German-Russians

 They lived in a neighborhood together.

 They lived together near the factory.
-This is where Jefferson Elementary is located.
+This is where Jefferson High School is located.
 The workers kept much of their native culture.
 They spoke German in their churches, homes and school.
-The children went to Lincoln School.
+Some of the children went to Lincoln School.
 Lincoln School only spoke English.
 They enjoyed a big May Day celebration at Sunrise Park.
 They had a King and Queen with music, dancing, and a Maypole.

-They lived in shanties or rented.
+They lived in shanties or rented rooms.
 You can see an example of a German-Russian Shanty at Centennial Village.
 Later they bought homes in the Sunrise Park neighborhood.

 When World War l started, fewer German-Russians were used in the fields.